Jay-Karia/jqlite/docs/features/fallback.md

 # Fallback

-The fallback feature allows you to specify a default value to be returned when a query does not match any data.
+The fallback feature allows you to specify a default value to be returned when a query does not return any data

 :::tip
 You can set the fallback value in the `config` object as well.
-The fallback value in the query will have a higher priority.
 :::

+The fallback value in query will have a higher priority than the one in the config object.

 ## Fall Mark
 The fall mark token `??` is used to define the fallback value inside the query.
 Everything after fall mark will be considered as fallback value